wilamike/ansible-cis-linux-hardening/README.md

 ## Known issues

+You may find below errors when using [Chef Inspec](https://doc.chef.io/inspec/) to verify the setup.

 * The daemon tcpd/tcp_wrapper is depreciated on Redhat and CentOS 8.
 Hence the respective cis-dil test fails with below message:
 ```
   ×  cis-dil-benchmark-3.4.1: Ensure TCP Wrappers is installed (2 failed)